donkirkby/chess-kit/docs/new_rules.md

 know what you think.

 ## Table of Contents
-* [Telepathic Chess][telepathic-chess] asks you to predict what your partner will do.
-(4 players, a standard chess set, a set of checkers or coins, plus paper and pencils)
 * [Split-Brain Chess][split-brain-chess] is a battle between partnerships, if they can cooperate well.
-(4 players, a standard chess set, a checker or a coin, plus a piece of paper, a pen, and a pencil for each player)
+(4 players, chess set, a coin or checker, plus a piece of paper, a pen, and a pencil for each player)
 * [Gravity Chess][gravity-chess] has both players move in the same direction, trying to stack pieces higher.
 (2 players, chess set, and deck of cards)